Rosehip oil is also known as rosehip seed oil. It’s derived from the rosa canina rose bush, which is grown mostly in Chile.

 Rosehip oil is rich in antioxidants and polyunsaturated fatty acids, like linoleic acid, which are imperative for preventing the breakdown of cell membranes in the skin.
 Strong, healthy cells act as a barrier to prevent bacteria from invading the skin, which can lead to outbreaks and infections.

-In both animal and human studies, rosehip powder has been shown to bolster the strength and longevity of the skin’s cells.
-Rosehip powder was also shown to reduce the production of MMP-1, an enzyme that breaks down cell structures like collagen.
+In both animal and human studies, rosehip powder to bolster the strength and longevity of the skin’s cells.
+Rosehip powder was to reduce the production of MMP-1, an enzyme that breaks down cell structures like collagen.

 Rosehip oil is a dry oil that easily absorbs into the skin.